Josh-test-lab/autoFRK-python/README.md

 ### v1.1.1

 - Fixed a `ValueError` caused by missing `v` in the model object when using the "EM" method.
+- Fixed a bug about absent indices in `EM0miss` function when using method "EM" with missing data.
+- Fixed a bug in `EM0miss` function that cannot find some variables when using method "EM" with missing data.
 - Updated additional functions to fully support `requires_grad`.

 ### v1.1.0